runemalops/runemalops/README.md

 - 💞️ I’m looking to collaborate on any opensource project that needs some help
 - 📫 How to reach me email: runemalops@gmail.com
 - 😄 Pronouns: He/Him/His
-- ⚡ Fun fact: I love Motorcycles Books and Videogames, what a contradiction of activities isn't
+- ⚡ Fun fact: I love Motorcycles Books and Videogames, what a contradiction of activities isn't?

 <!---
 runemalops/runemalops is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.